Enderman1951/EnderOS/README.md

 <img src="https://i.imgur.com/31ci7oh.png" alt="EnderOS Running">

-EnderOS is a live, Arch Linux based Linux Distro for users who need a portable, disposable, and privacy-respecting environment.
+EnderOS is a live, real time, Arch Linux based Linux Distro for users who need a portable, disposable, and privacy-respecting environment.
 EnderOS is general-purpose: you can code, edit media, take notes, and work in office apps.
+EnderOS can also be used in specialized applications due to its real-time kernel

 By default, EnderOS does not retain any files or session data.
 To save work, you must use: